nicholastmosher/galvanized/README.md

 # Project

+# 2026 Jan 6

+Status

+- Working libp2p swarm, can detect peers with MDNS, good enough to start testing
+- Need to get libp2p-stream connections established, unlocks e.g. automerge-repo

+Todo

+- Want to create mock discord-esque ui, where discord servers now correspond to Willow namespaces (or subspaces, yet to be seen)
+- Add contacts window like discord friends, populate suggestions from detected peers?

 # 2025 Dec 5

 I've written about this elsewhere but I can't find my notes so I'm going to write a summary here.